 The common phrase in our part of the world is “We dodged a bullet”.
 Hurricane Irene did minimal damage here.
 And on Sunday morning, my phone began ringing again.
 “When can our renters come down?” was the question on most everyone’s lips.
 Ultimately all day I worked to swiftly undo the emergency preparations of the Friday before.
 I thought, this really needs to be simpler.
 Preparing ahead of time would make it so and in the long run save my clients money.
 I will be doing what I can to impress this upon them as we move forward.
 After Irene, hurricane preparedness, for me, has become critically important.

 Here’s a very decent hurricane preparedness checklist from CNN.
 For more from us on responding to emergency situations, please see our category – Emergency Preparedness.
-How to approach cleaning up after a disaster – Tips for Avoiding Home Improvement Scams, Especially in the Wake of a Disaster.
+There you can find info about creating a Basic First Aid Kit and how to approach cleaning up after a disaster – Tips for Avoiding Home Improvement Scams, Especially in the Wake of a Disaster.